 - You were cited for drunk driving or other serious driving infractions.

-- You’ve made too many claims, particularly from accidents you caused.
+- You have made too many claims, particularly from accidents you caused.

-- The company has decided to discontinue offering that type of coverage in your area.
+- The company has decided to discontinue offering coverage in your area.

-On the other hand, insurance cancellation can only happen during certain periods of time or for very specific reasons.
+On the other hand, an insurance cancellation means that your policy is cancelled at any time other than the renewal date.
+Cancellations can only happen for very specific reasons.
 Once you purchase a policy, the insurance company usually has 60 days to decide not to offer you long-term coverage by issuing a cancellation.
 After that, there are only three reasons an insurance policy can be canceled:

 - You committed fraud or lied on your insurance application.